-As a result of successful completion of the Criminal Justice Program, graduates will:
+As a result of successful completion of the Criminal Justice Program, graduates will be able to perform the following:

 1. Demonstrate the professional values essential to employment by the city, county, state, and federal agencies, as well as private facilities.